fadiNehmtallah/react_springboot_social_media/README.md

 1:install all the dependencies listed in the client/social-media-app/package.json file (Go to cmd in social-media-app and write "install dependencies")

-2. Open cmd in "social-media-app" and write "npm start" to start the client server
+2.Open cmd in "social-media-app" and write "npm start" to start the client server

 SERVER-SIDE: